 - Assertio Therapeutics in a stock-for-stock merger to acquire Zyla Life Sciences

-- SentreHeart in its sale to AtriCure for up a $300 million in upfront and earnout payments
+- SentreHeart in its sale to AtriCure for up to $300 million in upfront and earnout payments

 - Ocera Therapeutics in its sale to Mallinckrodt in a cash tender offer, plus contingent value right

 *Includes matters prior to joining Gibson Dunn.

 - Recognized by Best Lawyers in America® 2022-2023 as Lawyer of the Year in Biotechnology and Life Sciences (San Francisco)

 - “Life Sciences Star” by Euromoney Legal Media Group for licensing and collaboration expertise in the life sciences industry (every year since 2012)